LolloneS/Manifold-Learning-and-Graph-Kernels/Report.md

 Manifold Learning can be thought of as an attempt to generalize linear frameworks like PCA to be sensitive to non-linear structure in data.
 Though supervised variants exist, the typical manifold learning problem is unsupervised: it learns the high-dimensional structure of the data from the data itself, without the use of predetermined classifications.
 Intuitively, the "curvier" is the considered manifold, the denser the data must be.

+Now we will define the two manifold learning algorithms used in this assignment: we will see a global approach (Isomap) and a local one (LLE).

 ## Isomap
 ### Description
-Isomap (short for ISOmetric MAPping) seeks a low-dimensional representation of the data which maintains geodesic (namely, the shortest path between two points on a surface/manifold) distances between all points.
-In Isomap, the long-range distances become more important than the local structure, and this makes it quite sensitive to noise.
+Isomap (short for **iso**metric feature **map**ping) seeks a low-dimensional representation of the data which maintains geodesic (namely, the shortest path between two points on a surface/manifold) distances between all points.
+In this sense, it is a direct generalization of Multidimensional Scaling (MDS).
+The geodesic distances are approximated as the length of the minimal path on a neighborhood graph.
+In Isomap, the long-range distances become more important than the local structure, and this makes it quite sensitive to noise: depending on the topology of the neighborhood graph, Isomap suffers shortcutting and other distortions.
 Isomap is computational expensive due to the heavy work on matrices to be done.

-### Analysis
+### Steps
 Isomap consists of three stages:

 1. Nearest-neighbor search